Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Aged 22 Years."

-Louisa Munns was born in Maidenhead in 1860 to Stephen Munns, a tallow chandler, and his wife Phoebe Smith.
+Louisa Munns was born in Maidenhead in 1860 to Stephen Munns, a painter, and his wife Phoebe Smith.

-Louisa first appears on the 1861 Census aged only six months, she is living in Braywick Road, Maidenhead, Berkshire, with her parents and elder siblings Henry Stephen and Phoebe
+Louisa first appears on the 1861 Census aged only 6 months, she is living in Braywick Road, Maidenhead, Berkshire, with her parents and elder siblings Henry Stephen, and Phoebe

-In 1871 Louisa, now aged ten, and her family have moved to 32 King Street, Maidenhead, Berkshire.
+In 1871 Louisa, now aged 10, and her family had moved to 32 King Street, Maidenhead, Berkshire.

-In 1881 Louisa, now twenty years old, is lodging at Alexandra Terrace, Windsor, Berkshire.
+In 1881 Louisa, now 20 years old, is lodging at Alexandra Terrace, Windsor, Berkshire.
 Her occupation is listed as an elementary school teacher.

-Sadly just two years later on 9th September 1883, Louisa Munns passes away aged just 22 years.
+Sadly just two years later on 9th September 1883, Louisa Munns passed away aged just 22 years.
+On 19th September 1883 the Maidenhead Advertiser reported:

 Little than a year later on Friday 30th May 1884, Louisa's father had a serious accident at his home.
 The Slough, Eton and Windsor Observer reported on Saturday 31st May 1884: